-We thank you in advance for considering your participation in and support of this exclusive event thus helping us to develop a unique interdisciplinary event into a productive meeting.
-We are considering your presence at this multi-disciplinary meeting as crucial to its success.
+We thank you in advance for considering your participation and support in turning this event into a productive and impactful meeting.
+We are considering your presence at this multi-disciplinary meeting to be crucial to its success.

-Please join us in Portorož at the critical time of defining the future of medical imaging.
+We are very much looking forward to welcoming you in Portorož.

 Conference Chairpersons